paulomuraroferreira/llama3_8b_finetuning/README.md

     Output:
 '''

-Finally, the instructions are saved on `llama3_8b_finetuning/data/arvix_instruction_dataset.json`.
+Finally, the instructions are saved in `llama3_8b_finetuning/data/arxiv_instruction_dataset.json`.

 # Third Step - Fine Tuning

-The code for this step can be found on `/llama3_8b_finetuning/model_trainer.py`
+The code for this step can be found in `/llama3_8b_finetuning/model_trainer.py`

-First we load the instructions/answer pairs, split them into test and train dataset, and format into the right format.
+First, we load the instructions/answer pairs, split them into test and train datasets, and
+format them into the right structure.

 ```python